JohnnyTeutonic/tinyllama.cpp/README.md

 ## Known Limitations

-*   **SafeTensors Model Formats**: While the SafeTensors loading mechanism is in place, only BF16 (BFloat16) weight types have been extensively tested for these models.
-Other float types (like FP16 or FP32) in SafeTensors files may load but are not as thoroughly validated in this specific C++ implementation.
 *   **Windows Support**: Building and running on Windows is possible but is considered highly experimental.
 The primary development and testing focus has been on Linux.
 Users may encounter build issues or runtime instabilities on Windows that are not present on Linux.